Eating Disorders

 “Green light” signs are indicative that you’re engaging in behaviours to promote recovery.

-If you feel comfortable, it might be a good idea to share this list with other members of your support team, like parents, significant others, perhaps a roommate or close friend.
+If you feel comfortable, you might share this list with other members of your support team, such as parents, significant others, and perhaps a roommate or close friend.

 2. Make a list of what happens when you notice you’re struggling with eating disorder recovery.